 In general, the majority of COIs measured at the Buckman locations are present at concentrations that are not significantly different than regional background levels measured upriver at the Espanola, Embudo, and Chamita sampling locations.
 The radionuclide COIs that are due to background sources based on this comparison include: americium-241, plutonium-238, plutonium-239/240, radium-226, radium-228, strontium-90, thorium-230, thorium-232, tritium, uranium-234, uranium-235/236, and uranium-238.
-The chemical COIs that are present at the Buckman or Otowi Bridge locations at concentrations not significantly different than the upriver locations include: aluminum, arsenic, barium, boron, cadmium, chromium, lead, total PCBs, strontium, vanadium, and zinc.
+The chemical COIs that are present at the Buckman diversion or Otowi Bridge locations at concentrations not significantly different than the upriver locations include: aluminum, arsenic, barium, boron, cadmium, chromium, lead, total PCBs, strontium, vanadium, and zinc.

-In addition, several COIs with significant differences between the Buckman, Otowi Bridge, and upriver locations show a significant decrease in concentration at Buckman or Otowi Bridge relative to the upriver samples.
+In addition, several COIs with significant differences between the Buckman diversion, Otowi Bridge, and upriver locations show a significant decrease in concentration at the Buckman diversion or Otowi Bridge relative to the upriver samples.
 These COIs include: gross beta, thorium-228, acetone, and copper.
-This indicates that these COIs are present below regional background levels.
+This decrease indicates that these COIs are present below regional background levels.

-Only gross alpha concentration in samples collected after 2000 at the Buckman and Otowi Bridge locations and the uranium concentrations at Buckman and Otowi Bridge for several time periods including samples collected after 2000 are significantly higher than those found at the upriver locations.
-However, gross alpha and uranium concentrations are at Buckman are not significantly different than those at Otowi Bridge.
-This comparison indicates that, under baseflow conditions, there are no COIs that are above regional background levels.
+Only gross alpha concentration in samples collected after 2000 at the Buckman diversion and Otowi Bridge locations and the uranium concentrations at the Buckman diversion and Otowi Bridge for several time periods including samples collected after 2000 are significantly higher than those found at the upriver locations.
+However, gross alpha and uranium concentrations at the Buckman diversion location are not significantly different than those at Otowi Bridge.
+This comparison indicates, then, that under baseflow conditions, there are no COIs that are above regional background levels.